 Altitude: 13,743′ to 15,088′; Hike time: 3.5 hrs

 Start the day with a steep hike out of the valley.
 It is a tough, but rewarding uphill to the rocky, craggy slopes at the camp.
 Barafu means “ice” in Swahili, and it is extremely cold at this altitude.
-So, go to bed early because you will be waking you at midnight for the final leg to Uhuru Peak.
+So, go to bed early because you will be waking up at midnight for the final leg to Uhuru Peak.

 Day 7: FINAL ASCENT – MWEKA CAMP